 This process will be continual.
 If the review shows a pupil has made progress, they may no longer need the additional provision made through SEN support.
 For others, the cycle will continue and the school's targets, strategies and provisions will be revisited and refined.

 6.0 How will I be involved in decisions made about my child's education?

-We will provide two reports per academic year on your child's progress.
+We will provide reports twice a year on your child's progress.